-You may contact our office during regular business hours to obtain the bond amount for your citation.
-Please allow 72 hours from the time you receive the citation for processing.
+Please allow at least 72 hours from the time you receive the citation for processing.

 Payment information is on the back of your citation.
-If your citation does not require a mandatory appearance, it may be paid up until 12:00 p.m. on your assigned court date.
-The court only accepts money order or cashier’s check.
-We do not accept cash or personal checks.
+If your citation does not require a mandatory appearance, it may be paid up until the day before your assigned court date.

 You can satisfy your citation by doing one of the following:

-You may pay your fine during regular business hours with a money order or cashiers check made payable to: The City of Thomson.
+You may pay your fine during regular business hours with a money order or cashiers check made payable to: City of Thomson.